 You will study the ways in which language functions in literary, non-literary and spoken texts from different periods.
 You will learn how to analyse linguistic and literary techniques by using key terms including phonology, lexis and grammar.
-You will study a range of literary texts (poetry & prose) and non-literary texts (eg a non-fiction novel, biographies, travel writing, journalism, speeches and dialogue).
+You will study a range of literary and non-literary texts, spanning poetry, prose, a non-fiction novel, journalism, speeches and dialogue.

-You will develop the skills acquired in the first year and will go on to study two drama texts — one Shakespeare and one modern play.
-For the non-exam assessment, you will submit an extended study of a literary or non-literary prose text and related wider reading from a glorious choice of literary and non-literary genres.
+You will develop the skills acquired in the first year and go on to study two drama texts — one Shakespeare and one modern play.
+For the non-exam assessment you will submit an extended study of a prose text and related wider reading from your own choice of genre.
 You will also produce two pieces of creative writing, one literary and one non-literary.
 Combining the close study of writers’ techniques with your own creative endeavours is a fun and effective way to bring together and understand the elements that craft meaning.

 - Grade 5 in GCSE English Language.

 Please note; you may be required to pay course costs towards your study on this course.
 Please click here for a full list of 2021/2022 course costs.

 The study of English Language and Literature at this level can lead to a range of further studies and careers, including journalism, publishing, media, teaching and creative writing.

 Some of the degrees being taken by students who recently completed studies are…

 - English at De Montfort,

 - English and Film and TV at Nottingham Trent,

 - English at Lincoln,